Andrew-Musselman/ticky-tacky-toe/README.md

 ## Ticky-Tacky-Toe
 ---

 ### Behind the Scenes

 This game was built by [Andrew Musselman](https://github.com/Andrew-Musselman).
 The basic structure was written in HTML, styled in CSS, and all functionality was written in JavaScript.
 The JavaScript relies on a strict separation of the data model from DOM manipulation - meaning every user interaction updates the data model, and then the DOM is updated from the data model.

+### Open the Game

+To play the game clone this repo onto your local device, cd into the the new directory and run open index.html in the command line of your terminal, this will open the game in your browser.

 ### Starting the Game